09.17.07

 The other nice thing about making your own ricotta cheese is that you can drain it to achieve the exact level of creaminess or crumbliness that you need.
 The first time I made it, I let it drain for close to an hour, and it was pretty solid; this time I was in a bit of a hurry to get the meatballs going since they take 2.5 hours in the oven, so my ricotta drained for nearly half an hour and was the perfect soft texture for mixing into ground meat.

-If you’re interested in trying this very cool trick for yourself, here are a few resources:
+If you’re interested in trying this very cool trick for yourself, here are a few of the resources I pulled from: